raymond-jgler/java-class-jacksonizer/README.md

 # THIS IS JUST AN EXTREMELY SIMPLE OVERVIEW OF THE TOOL.
-PLEASE DEBUG THE CODE IF MORE EXPLORATION IS WITHIN CURIOSITY
+PLEASE DEBUG THE CODE IF YOU FEEL MORE CURIOUS

 ## Overview: